apmckinlay/natureapp/birds/gregrowl.md

 Great Gray Owl hunt for rodents and other small mammals during the **day**.
 They prefer a mix of **dense forest** for nesting and roosting and **open areas** (meadows, clearings) for hunting.

-[Great Horned Owl](/birds/grehowl/) hunt at night and have earlike tufts on their head.
+**Could it be?** [Great Horned Owl](/birds/grehowl/) hunt at night and have earlike tufts on their head.
 [Northern Hawk Owl](/birds/norhowl/) are also found in northern boreal forests, but they have a long tail and short pointed wings. **Barred Owl** are smaller with dark eyes and no black-and-white throat markings.

 **Did you know?** Great Gray Owl have very good hearing and can detect prey under 2 ft of snow thanks to the facial disc feathers that channel sound to the ears.